Viktor Mykyta

-Viktor Fedorovych Mykyta (Віктор Федорович Микита born 4 February 1979, in Ilnytsia village, now Khustskyi District, Zakarpattia Oblast) is a Ukrainian figure, politician, and the head of the Zakarpattia Oblast State Administration (10 December 2021-8 September 2024).
-He also serves as the Chairman of the Chamber of Regions of the Congress of Local and Regional Authorities under the President of Ukraine, and the head of the Zakarpattia Oblast organization of the political party "Servant of the People."
+Viktor Fedorovych Mykyta (Віктор Федорович Микита; born 4 February 1979) is a Ukrainian public figure, politician who served as Zakarpattia Oblast State Administration from 10 December 2021 to 8 September 2024.
+He also serves as the Chairman of the Chamber of Regions of the Congress of Local and Regional Authorities under the President of Ukraine, and the head of the Zakarpattia Oblast organization of the political party "Servant of the People".

 Biography

 Viktor Fedorovych Mykyta was born on 4 February 1979, in the village of Ilnytsia, Khustskyi District, Zakarpattia Oblast.

 In 1998, he graduated from the Zakarpattia Forestry Technical College with a degree in "Technology, Economics, and Planning of Woodworking."

 From 1999 to 2002, he worked in various enterprises, including the postal service, utilizing his expertise in the field.
 He also worked as a lawyer in a private company.

 In 2002, Mykyta completed his studies in "Jurisprudence" at the National Academy of Internal Affairs of Ukraine.